 The post Healthcare Leaders Must Batten Down the Hatches in 2103 appeared first on REVENUE CYCLE NEWS.

-Phil C. Solomon is a healthcare finance and revenue cycle B2B sales executive and marketing strategist with experience spanning two decades.
+Phil C. Solomon is a healthcare finance and revenue cycle B2B sales executive and marketing strategist with experience spanning over two decades.
 Phil has expertise in the areas of healthcare technology and business process outsourcing (BPO).
-He is the publisher of Revenue Cycle News, a healthcare revenue cycle blog and is a featured speaker at many HFMA, NAHAM and AAHAM healthcare educational ...
+He is the publisher of Revenue Cycle News, a healthcare revenue cycle blog and is a featured speaker at many HFMA, NAHAM and AAHAM healthcare ...